vungurea/hyperflex-deploy/README.md

     export TF_VAR_apikey=<your_api_key>
     export TF_VAR_secretkeyfile=<path_to_your_secretkeyfile>

-Now would be the best time to define a remote backend in case you would like to use one.
+Optional: Now would be the best time to define the configuration for a remote backend in case you would like to use one.

-Start to run terraform init, plan & apply as you normally would.
+Start with the standard terraform flow by running terraform init, plan & apply.

-## Documentation
+## Issues/Comments

-A Getting Started Guide will be also shared in near future.
 Please post any issues or comments directly on GitHub.